cta-observatory/cta-gps-simulation-paper/skymodel/bin/README.md

 ___PSR J2032+4127___

-This is the last gamma-ray binari discovered so far.
+This is the last gamma-ray binary discovered so far.
 The system lies on top of TeV 2032+4130, an extended VHE source.
 PSR J2032 displays a period of approximately 50 years, with the most recent periastron having occurred on November 2017.
 Therefore, CTA may not be in a timely situation to observe it during periastron.
 The source is included in the binary sky model nevertheless for completeness.

 VERITAS and MAGIC reported on the detection of the source [1], retrieving also two distinct spectral behaviours when approaching the periastron phase and right at periastron.
 Since the system has a very large orbital period, however, we considered only the emission in a single orbital phase range (with a 0.1 width) with an averaged flux and assuming an ECPL model, as suggested in [1].